 South Texas College of Law Houston has a goal to prevent crimes rather than to react to them after the fact.
 We believe the best way to accomplish this is to create an environment of crime prevention awareness on the part of students, faculty, staff, and the rest of the campus community.
-The primary method of creating this environment is through the College's Security Awareness and Crime Prevention Program.
-This Program is based on the fundamental concept of encouraging students and employees to take responsibility for their own security and the security of others.
+The primary method of creating this environment is through the law school's Security Awareness and Crime Prevention Program.
+This program is based on the fundamental concept of encouraging students and employees to take responsibility for their own security and the security of others.
 In support of this effort, South Texas College of Law Houston has implemented the following Security Awareness and Crime Prevention Programs:

-1. New Student Orientation -A Security Awareness and Crime Prevention presentation is made to new students at orientation prior to the start of the fall and spring semesters.

-2. Escort Program - Escort service by armed security officers to an individual's car or bus stop is available upon request to security at the front desk.
-The College encourages you to utilize this service and recommends that you wait for the officer to meet you at the front desk before proceeding to your car or bus stop.

-3. Key Assists - The entrance to the College and general access areas (atrium, student lounge, hallways) are open during regular building hours (extended hours occur during final exam periods).
-Access to a secured area, however, will only be granted upon approval in writing from the appropriate department head.

-4. Electronic Alarm Systems - An electronic alarm system monitors an intrusion detection network at the main building complex.

-5. Security Surveys - Security surveys/audits are made throughout the buildings during the year to determine adequacy of facilities and to correct any deficiencies.

-6. Facilities Surveys - Surveys of exterior lighting, doors, and grounds are performed by Property Services staff during the year, and deficiencies are corrected.

-7. Crime Prevention Publicity - Crime prevention tips and articles are periodically published in Security Alerts and on the Security Tab of Stanley, the College's intranet site.

-8. Help Phones - Phones are located in the north and south hallways, as well as next to the elevators on each floor in the Cullen, Neal, and Tower Buildings; in the Library, phones are located in the copy room as well as throughout on each floor.
-These help phones are for the purpose of dialing 911 or reaching an officer in the event assistance is needed.

-9. Security Alerts - In the event that a situation arises (non-life threatening), either on or off campus, that, in the judgment of the Director of Security, constitutes an ongoing or continuing threat, a campus-wide Security Alert will be printed on goldenrod paper and posted on the numerous bulletin boards located on campus as well as communicated through the College e-mail system to students, faculty, and staff, and/or placed in each student mailbox and hand-delivered to all faculty and staff.
+- 1. Escort Program Escort service by armed security officers to an individual's car or bus stop is available upon request to security at the front desk.
+The law school encourages you to utilize this service and recommends that you wait for the officer to meet you at the front desk before proceeding to your car or bus stop. - 2.
+Key Assists The entrance to the law school and general access areas (atrium, student lounge, hallways) are open during regular building hours (extended hours occur during final exam periods).
+Access to a secured area, however, will only be granted upon approval in writing from the appropriate department head. - 3.
+Electronic Alarm Systems An electronic alarm system monitors an intrusion detection network at the main building complex. - 4.
+Security Surveys Security surveys/audits are made throughout the buildings during the year to determine adequacy of facilities and to correct any deficiencies. - 5.
+Facilities Surveys Surveys of exterior lighting, doors, and grounds are performed by Property Services staff during the year, and deficiencies are corrected. - 6.
+Crime Prevention Publicity Crime prevention tips and articles are periodically published in Security Alerts and on the Security Tab of Stanley, the law school's intranet site. - 7.
+Help Phones Phones are located next to the elevators on each floor in the Cullen, Neal, and Tower Buildings; in the Library, phones are located in the copy room as well as throughout on each floor.
+These help phones are for the purpose of dialing 911 or reaching an officer in the event assistance is needed. - 8.
+Security Alerts In the event that a situation arises (non-life threatening), either on or off campus, that, in the judgment of the Senior Director of Security, constitutes an ongoing or continuing threat, a campus-wide Security Alert will be communicated through the law school e-mail system to students, faculty, staff, and on the Security Department webpage.

-Should a disaster or life threatening event occur, the College will activate our emergency text alert system.
+Should a disaster or life-threatening event occur, the law school will activate our emergency text alert system.
 This system is designed to enhance and improve communications so that members of the South Texas College of Law Houston campus community can stay informed.
-This service allows students, faculty and staff to be notified via text message and email in the event of an emergency, lock-down or campus closure.
-In addition, the College will utilize other appropriate communications mechanisms such as the College website, email, local radio and television stations, through the established off-site Call Center, and the College voicemail system, as deemed necessary.
+This service allows students, faculty, and staff to be notified via text message and email in the event of an emergency, lock-down or campus closure.
+In addition, the law school will utilize other appropriate communications mechanisms such as the law school website, email, local radio, local television stations, and the law school voicemail system, as deemed necessary.